-The Herd Book is a database that holds the pedigree records of the Breeder member stock.
+The Herd Book is the database that holds the pedigree records of the Breeder member’s stock.

 Members are responsible for keeping correct pedigree records.

-Breeder members yearly dues are $40.00 per farm/ranch – household.
-Breeder members have access to the pedigree records of the database.
+Breeder members yearly dues are $30.00 per farm/ranch – household.

-The Meat Goat Society ‘Stud’ Herd Book consists of stock listed in the breeder member data base that has been inspected by two ‘judges’ approved by the Meat Goat Society.
-Judges approved may be American Meat Goat (ABGA) judges, Australian, and South African accredited judges and inspectors approved by the Meat Goat Society.
+The ‘Stud’ Book consists of stock listed in the breeder member data base that has been inspected by two ‘judges’ approved by the Meat Goat Society.
+Judges approved may be (ABGA) judges, Australian, and South African accredited judges and inspectors approved by the Meat Goat Society.
 ‘Stud’ stock will receive a permanent sealed certificate from the Meat Goat Society.
 Cost is $10.00 per certificate.

-Judges may be certified by taking the Boer Goat Course offered by the Meat Goat Society each year and the free exam.
-One Junior and two Senior exams, then a final exam is required.
+Judges may be certified by taking the Goat Producers or Boer Goat Course offered by the Meat Goat Society each year and the exam.
 Details are on the information page.

 What is a database, table, and record?